-Every campus in the district has an active Parent-Teacher Organization, and we encourage you to actively participate in the group at your child's or children's campus(es).
+Every campus in the district has an active Parent-Teacher Association/Parent-Teacher Organization/Parent-Teacher-Student-Organization, and we encourage you to actively participate in the group at your child's or children's campus(es).
+At the secondary schools, parents have formed booster clubs and organizations to support several types of student activities.